Select Committee on the Government’s management of the Powerhouse Museum and other museums and cultural projects in New South Wales

 (c) any other related matter

-Hearings will take place on these dates (not public, because of COVID19 restrictions).
+Hearings took place on these dates (not public, because of COVID19 restrictions).

 Transcripts: will be published here in due course.